awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

     kubectl apply -f https://raw.githubusercontent.com/aws/secrets-store-csi-driver-provider-aws/main/deployment/aws-provider-installer.yaml
    ```

-5. Configure Kubeflow Pipelines by editing the following file in `awsconfigs/apps/pipeline` directory:
+5. Update the KFP configurations
+    1. [RDS] Configure the `awsconfigs/apps/pipeline/rds/params.env` file with the RDS endpoint url and the metadata db name.

-   - For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` your `params.env` file should look like:
+       For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com` and your metadata db name is `kubeflow` your `params.env` file should look like:
-   - ```
+       ```
         dbHost=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com
+        mlmdDb=kubeflow
         ```

-   2. [S3] Configure `awsconfigs/apps/pipeline/s3/params.env` file with the S3 bucket name, and S3 bucket region that were configured when following the steps in Create S3 Bucket steps in prerequisites(#1-prerequisites).
+    2. [S3] Configure the `awsconfigs/apps/pipeline/s3/params.env` file with the S3 bucket name, and S3 bucket region that were configured when following the steps in Create S3 Bucket steps in prerequisites(#1-prerequisites).

-      - For example, if your S3 bucket name is `kf-aws-demo-bucket` and s3 bucket region is `us-west-2` your `params.env` file should look like:
+         For example, if your S3 bucket name is `kf-aws-demo-bucket` and s3 bucket region is `us-west-2` your `params.env` file should look like:
-      - ```
+         ```
           bucketName=kf-aws-demo-bucket
           minioServiceHost=s3.amazonaws.com
           minioServiceRegion=us-west-2
           ```

 ## 3.0 Build Manifests and Install Kubeflow